Msninmx/quartz/content/notes/partial-derivatives.md

 ---

 ### Partial Derivatives
-[Multivariable functions](multivariable-functions.md) require multivariable derivatives; for each variable in the function, a separate derivative is required.
+[[notes/multivariable-functions|Multivariable functions]] require multivariable derivatives; for each variable in the function, a separate derivative is required.

 #### How to derive
 1. Function $z=f(x,y)$